Categories

 Curious about whether backyard chickens are right for your suburban homestead lifestyle?

-Raising chickens has become increasingly popular among those looking to embrace a more sustainable and self-sufficient lifestyle.
+Raising animals has become increasingly popular among those looking to embrace a more sustainable and self-sufficient lifestyle.
 Not only do backyard chickens provide a source of fresh eggs, but they also offer numerous other benefits, such as natural pest control and the opportunity to connect with nature.

 In Homesteading Suburbia’s comprehensive guide, we will walk you through everything you need to know to successfully raise and care for backyard chickens.